 Organizations from a variety of industries benefit from Enterprise Resource Planning (ERP) software, but, there are certain types of businesses that see more benefits of ERP.

-Here, we will talk to some key trends that suggest when it’s time for a business to implement or upgrade their ERP system, which include:
+Below we cover key trends that suggest when it’s time for a business to implement or upgrade your ERP system.

-- The organization is growing, has grown or is planning to grow significantly
+- Times of Growth: the organization is growing, has grown or is planning to grow significantly

-- The organization needs enterprise software to better manage processes
+- Issues with Operations: the organization needs enterprise software to better manage processes

-- For example, the parent organization needs to streamline systems across companies
+- Mergers or Acquisitions: for example, the parent organization needs to streamline systems across companies

-- The organization’s current system is outdated and not available for upgrades, or no longer serves the business and users adequately
+- Old Legacy Systems: the organization’s current system is outdated and not available for upgrades, or no longer serves the business and users adequately

-- Organizations with forward-thinking executives have outlined a business technology roadmap that includes a new enterprise solution
+- Strategic Roadmapping: organizations with forward-thinking executives have outlined a business technology roadmap that includes a new enterprise solution

 While many factors indicate the need for implementing an ERP system, companies in certain industries stand to gain the most from making the move.